Choosing the Right EC2 Instance Type for Your Application

 When you sign up for AWS, you can take advantage of the AWS Free Tier, which provides 750 hours of free instance usage for Amazon EC2.

-The following pricing options are available for Amazon EC2 instances:
+The following pricing options are available for AWS EC2 instances:

 - On-Demand Pricing: You pay for the running instances that you use, as needed, by the second, with no long-term commitments or upfront payments.